-The Graduate Education Program of the Center for Juvenile Justice Training and Research, through the Department of Criminal Justice at Shippensburg University, offers a thirty-six credit graduate program leading to a Master of Science in Administration of Justice with a specialization in Juvenile Justice.
+The Graduate Education Program of the Center for Juvenile Justice Training and Research, through the Department of Criminal Justice at Shippensburg University, offers a thirty-three-credit graduate program leading to a Master of Science in Administration of Juvenile Justice.

 Most requirements in the program are traditional (i.e., papers, exams, textbooks), however, many of the methods of instruction that are utilized, and the majority of the material covered, is non-traditional and designed to meet the special needs of persons employed full-time in the juvenile justice field.

 The program is competency-based; its intent is to develop in students a set of competencies jointly arrived at by the Shippensburg University Criminal Justice Department and the Commission.
 Education for excellence in criminal and juvenile justice practice is the guiding mission of the Department of Criminal Justice at Shippensburg University.
 The faculty who teach in the program are committed to providing high quality education that will prepare students to provide evidence-based services that are ethical, impartial, and effective in a rapidly changing and increasingly diverse society.

 Upon completion of the program, student learners should generally possess:

 - An advanced understanding of administrative principles and practices found in juvenile justice agencies.

 - Advanced knowledge of theories relating to crime causation and criminality.

 - In-depth knowledge of the interdisciplinary nature of the juvenile justice system.

 - Knowledge of contemporary technologies used to manage juvenile justice information.